naina250/Data-Analysis-Mini-Projects/sql-bakery-sales-analysis/README.md

-# SQL Mini Project - Bakery Sales Analysis
+# Bakery Sales Analysis - MySQL

 This SQL project analyzes a bakery sales data to uncover business insights such as top selling products performance by city, city-wise trends and revenue performance.